C2 · Mastery TOEIC 905–990 IELTS 8.5–9.0 Mechanics & Cohesion

 I’ve finished the report, have you [finished the report]?

-3. Advanced Discourse Markers
+Common Signal Words for Advanced Discourse Markers

-Function Markers Example
+Function Common Markers Real-life Example

 Adding Info Furthermore, Moreover, In addition The car is fast.
 Moreover, it is very safe.